grpc/proposal/A66-otel-stats.md

      */
     public OpenTelemetryModuleBuilder openTelemetry(OpenTelemetry openTelemetry);

-    /* If targetFilter returns true for a target, target is recorded as is.
+    /* If targetFilter is set, and returns true for a target, target is recorded as is.
+Records "other" on false.
-     * Otherwise it will be recorded as "other". */ public OpenTelemetryBuilder targetFilter(Predicate<String> targetFilter);
+    If targetFilter is not set, target is recorded as is. */ public OpenTelemetryBuilder targetFilter(Predicate<String> targetFilter);

     public OpenTelemetryModule build();